Cyprus Tax Residency – Guide for Individuals and Businesses

 6. Does Cyprus tax foreign income?

 Cyprus taxes worldwide income for tax residents.
-However, non-domiciled individuals are exempt from Special Defence Contribution (SDC), meaning they do not pay tax on dividends, interest, or rental income from foreign sources.
+However, non-domiciled individuals are exempt from SDC, meaning they do not pay SDC on dividends and interest from foreign sources during the period of eligibility.

 7. Is there a minimum income requirement for tax residency?